OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 #### Using Keychain Services for Local Authentication

-The iOS Keychain APIs can (and should) be used to implement local authentication.
-During this process, the app stores either a secret authentication token or another piece of secret data identifying the user in the Keychain.
-In order to authenticate to a remote service, the user must unlock the Keychain using their passphrase or fingerprint to obtain the secret data.
+The iOS keychain APIs can (and should) be used to implement local authentication.
+During this process, the app stores either a secret authentication token or another piece of secret data identifying the user in the keychain.
+In order to authenticate to a remote service, the user must unlock the keychain using their passphrase or fingerprint to obtain the secret data.

-The Keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the Keychain only after the user has passed Touch ID authentication (or passcode, if such a fallback is allowed by attribute parameters).
+The keychain allows saving items with the special `SecAccessControl` attribute, which will allow access to the item from the keychain only after the user has passed Touch ID authentication (or passcode, if such a fallback is allowed by attribute parameters).

-In the following example we will save the string "test_strong_password" to the Keychain.
+In the following example we will save the string "test_strong_password" to the keychain.
 The string can be accessed only on the current device while the passcode is set (`kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` parameter) and after Touch ID authentication for the currently enrolled fingers only (`SecAccessControlCreateFlags.biometryCurrentSet` parameter):

 ##### Swift